What Is Testicular Torsion?

-Within the scrotum, the testicles are secured at either end by a structure called the spermatic cord.
+Within the scrotum, the testicles are secured by a structure called the spermatic cord, which contains an anchoring tissue called the gubernaculum at the lower part of the testicle.
 Sometimes, this cord gets twisted around a testicle, cutting off the blood supply.
 Symptoms of testicular torsion include sudden and severe pain, enlargement of the affected testicle, tenderness, and swelling.

 Testicular torsion requires immediate medical attention.
-Treatment usually involves correction of the problem through surgery.
+Treatment usually involves correction of the problem through surgery or manual detorsion.
 Testicular function may be saved if the condition is diagnosed and corrected immediately.
 If the blood supply to the testicle is cut off for a long period of time, the testicle can become permanently damaged and may need to be removed.